 What about Sender Ids for real "sensitive" brands?

-It is obvious that "sensitive" brands retain the right to use their name and its variations as a personalized transmitter.
-To ensure this in complete security, each aggregator is asked to provide operators with the list of permitted issuers, as they belong to the brands they represent.
-This authorization takes the form of a letter/form, addressed to the operators and signed by both parties, giving the subcontractor the authorization to use the Sender ID(s) of the brand concerned.
+It goes without saying that "sensitive" brands retain the right to use their name and its variations as a personalized transmitter.
+To ensure this, each aggregator is asked to provide operators with a list of authorized issuers, as they belong to the brands they represent.
+This authorization takes the form of a letter/form, addressed to the operators and signed by both parties, giving the subcontractor authorization to use the Sender ID(s) of the brand concerned.

 Once unlocked, the brand's outsourced platform can route messages without SMS being stopped by anti-spam filters.